How to find out if your vehicle has been recalled

 Motor vehicle defect cases can be handled on an individual basis.
 Some injury cases related to defective motor vehicles, safety systems or parts are so extensive that they become subject to a class action.
 In either case, having your own product liability attorney is essential for fully protecting your rights.

 At Herrman & Herrman, P.L.L.C., our legal team is recognized for our litigation skills, and we have recovered millions in damages for our clients over the years.
-We have personal injury law offices in Corpus Christi and the Rio Grande Valley in order to serve people across South Texas.
+We have personal injury law offices in Corpus Christi, Corpus Christi South Side, Brownsville, McAllen, San Antonio, Houston Ft.
+Worth and the Rio Grande Valley in order to serve people across Texas.
 Call us today for more information about filing a claim or lawsuit after an injury or death related to a defective auto or auto part.
 We stand ready to assist you immediately.

 Call now for a free case evaluation.